rafaelmbarroso/V-Mart/README.md

 *"Project Marketplace"*
 # V-Mart
-*A student focused comminity thrifting app*
+*A student focused community thrifting app*

 ## Project Brief
 Every semester, students on or off campus get rid of things they may not need.